damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## setState(state: string, configId?: string)

 You can set the state value used for the authorize request, if you have the `autoCleanStateAfterAuthentication` in the configuration set to `false`.
 Can be used for custom state logic handling, the state is not automatically reset when set to `false`.
-If you are running with multiple configs and pass the `configId` the passe config is taken.
+If you are running with multiple configs and pass the `configId` the passed config is taken.
 If you are running with multiple configs and do not pass the `configId` the first config is taken.
 If you are running with a single config this config is taken.

 ```ts
 this.oidcSecurityService.setState('some-state');